Tim Crouch: Directing

 Crouch also works as on occasional director.
 For the Royal Shakespeare Company, in Stratford, he has directed productions of The Taming of the Shrew, in 2011, King Lear and his own play I, Cinna (the Poet), both in 2012.
 In February 2016, he directed Gary Owen's play for children, Jeramee, Hartleby and Ooglemore, at the Unicorn Theatre, London.

 In 2016, Crouch adapted and directed The Complete Deaths by Spymonkey, in which all 75 onstage deaths in Shakespeare's plays were performed.
 After previews at the Royal & Derngate in Northampton, The Complete Deaths premiered in May at the Theatre Royal Brighton as part of the Brighton Festival.
 Reviewing the show in The Stage, Natasha Tripney wrote, "The pairing of Spymonkey with director Tim Crouch turns out to be inspired.
 The show contains moments of physical brilliance but also some equally entertaining repurposing of live art tropes....The best moments are when it manages to feel both like a Spymonkey show and a Tim Crouch production at the same time, a bloody marriage of slapstick and something more probing about the staging of death: the extinguishing of life and light.
 But it never entirely removes its tongue from its cheek; the production's main aim is to make its audience laugh, which it does, often.
 We laugh with them at death."

+In 2026, Crouch directed The Tempest, for the Sam Wanamaker playhouse at the Globe.
+He played Prospero, in a "trippy production" which didn't "so much break the fourth wall as utterly obliterate it, with mind-bending results."